acse-ym722/PoreBoostGAN/README.md

 * ⚡️ Training Configuration: Instructions on how to set up and initiate the training process using customizable configuration files.
 * 💥 Inference: Guidelines for applying the pre-trained model to new digital rock datasets.
 * 🛸 Extrapolation: Workflow for extending and downsampling digital rock images.
+* 🧬 [New] 3D Super-Resolution: Direct support for 3D super-resolution by adjusting input and output channels for enhanced Z-axis reconstruction and improved physical fidelity.
 ## Setup Environment
 To get started, clone the repository and set up the environment: